-When it was introduced in 1968, the Tone Bender MKIII was the latest incarnation of the series of Tone Benders that Sola Sound had been supplying to Vox (among other brands) since 1966.
-By the time that Sola Sound were producing the MKIII, their fuzz boxes were no longer being built into cast aluminium enclosures, and instead, the MKIII appeared in a pressed steel casing, with a far livelier and attractive set of silk-screened graphics.
+Introduced in 1968, the Tone Bender MKIII was the latest incarnation of the series of Tone Benders that Sola Sound had been supplying to Vox (among other brands) since 1966.
+By the time that Sola Sound were producing the MKIII, their fuzz boxes were no longer being built into cast aluminium enclosures, and instead, the MKIII appeared in a pressed steel casing.
+These newer enclosures were painted in a dark grey hammertone finish, and were printed with a far livelier and attractive set of silk-screened graphics.

-Sola Sound would continue to supply Vox with the Tone Bender MKIII until well into the mid-1970s, with the fuzz circuit undergoing various further changes over the years.
-Pedals that are formally labelled ‘Vox Tone Bender MKIII’ could have any one of at least three entirely different fuzz circuits inside, and the only way to recognise the specific type of MKIII is by inspecting a pedal’s cosmetic features, or its electronics inside.
+Sola Sound continued to supply Vox with the Tone Bender MKIII until well into the 1970s, with the fuzz circuit undergoing various further changes over the years.
+Pedals that are formally labelled as ‘Vox Tone Bender MKIII’ could have been built with any one of at least three entirely different fuzz circuits, and the only way to recognise the specific type of MKIII is by inspecting a pedal’s cosmetic features and/or the electronics inside.

 Tone Bender MKIII ‘with treble ‘n’ bass boost’

 Some of the earliest Vox Tone Bender MKIII fuzz boxes were built with a silicon transistor circuit, and featured only two control knobs.
 These Tone Benders, ‘with treble ‘n’ bass boost’, were in production by August of 1968, when a Tone Bender MKIII with only two controls was demonstrated at the British Musical Instrument Industries trade fair at the Russell Hotel in London.1 (Photo credit: J. Bagwell)